Botmock/botmock-dialogflow-export/README.md

 Import [Botmock](https://botmock.com) projects in [Dialogflow](https://console.dialogflow.com/).

-This script produces a compressible directory able to be uploaded to Dialogflow.
+This script produces a compressible directory able to be restored from in Dialogflow.

 ## ethos

+### general project structure

+You have a Botmock project that you would like to translate into a Dialogflow project.
+To accomplish this, we make certain assumptions about Botmock project structure:

+- If there is no intent from the root message in the Botmock flow, the script creates one and merges into it all utterances from the default Dialogflow welcome intent.

+- Intents should be used on connectors whereever meaningful.
+Doing so helps the script break up responses across different intent files so as to bypass the repsonse type limits Dialogflow has in place.

+### intent files

-Currently, the script maps context to the ordering of intents in the Botmock flow to control conversation paths.
+Currently, the script maps input context to the ordering of intents in the Botmock flow to control conversation paths.
 In other words, in the flow, a message downstream of a particular intent will require that intent as input context in the created file.
 Similarly, output contexts are set by the intents on connectors that go out of particular messages.